-- Certificate of Immunization Compliance (Form 121) MUST be signed by the District Health Officer, a physician, or a nurse - Certificate of Medical Exemption (Form 122) is not computer generated.
+• Certificate of Medical Exemption (Form 122) - is not computer generated.
 This form MUST be signed by the District Health Officer (refer to the Medical Exemption section for specific information.)

 The list of immunizations required is specified by the State Health Officer and is promulgated at least annually as directed by state statute.
 All vaccines are to be given at the appropriate age and intervals according to ACIP recommendations.
 The required vaccines are listed below.